structurely/ecs-autoscale/README.md

 - Create a Python 3 virtualenv called `ecs-autoscale`.
 - Install the requirements to that virtualenv.
-- Create a symbolic link `python-lambda/packages` to the site-packages directory of that virtualenv.
+- Create a symbolic link `python-lambda/packages` to the site-packages directory of that virtualenv, so that all of the dependencies can be bundled together in the deployment package.
 - Create an IAM policy that gives access to the resources the lambda function will need.
-- Create a role for the Lambda function to use, an attach the policy just created to that role.
+- Create a role for the Lambda function to use, and attach the policy to that role.
 - Build a deployment package.
-- Create a Lambda function with the role attached and upload the deployment package.
+- Create a Lambda function on AWS with the role attached and upload the deployment package.

 **Step 4: Create a trigger to execute your function**

-In this example we will create a simple CloudWatch that triggers our Lambda function to run every 5 minutes.
+In this example we will create a simple CloudWatch rule that triggers our Lambda function to run every 5 minutes.

 To do this, first login to the AWS Console and the go to the CloudWatch service.
 On the left side menu,